What is sciatica?

-Sciatica occurs when pain radiates along the path of the sciatic nerve.
-This nerve starts in your lower spine, and travels through your hip and buttock and down the back of your leg to your foot.
+Sciatica is a condition that can lead to pain in the back and legs.
+It occurs when pain travels along the path of the sciatic nerve.
+This nerve starts in the lower spine, and travels through the hip and buttock and down the back of the leg to the foot.

 The causes of sciatica include spinal injury or trauma, bone spurs or other growths, narrowing of the spinal canal, or tight or swollen muscles in the buttock.
 In many cases, people can’t pinpoint a specific injury that caused the condition.

-Last reviewed: October 2016
+Last reviewed: August 2020